EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/04_testing/README.md

 - [ ] Why the same response shape has to be mocked in three places, and what drift that catches
 - [ ] What `stubActions: true` hides from you
+- [ ] Which mutation of steps 7 and 8 stayed green the longest, and what that told you about the test that was supposed to catch it

 ## Demo — Vitest browser mode